Dementia & Alzheimer’s Planning – Frequently Asked Questions (FAQs)

 How does Medicaid relate to Alzheimer’s and dementia care?

-Medicaid may help pay for long-term care, but eligibility rules are complex.
+Medicaid may help pay for long-term care, but eligibility rules are complex in New Jersey.
 Legal planning can help families understand whether they qualify and how to apply.

 Should families apply for Medicaid or benefits without legal guidance?